giantswarm/gitops-template/docs/repo_structure.md

 everything up to the `[workload-clusters]` directory (inclusive).

-Enabling encryption for the workload cluster resources REQUIRES creating the `WC_NAME.gpgkey.enc.yaml` Kubernetes Secret, which is otherwise optional, and at minimum a single GPG key-pair.
+Enabling encryption for the workload cluster resources REQUIRES creating the `WC_NAME.gpgkey.enc.yaml` Kubernetes Secret, which is otherwise optional, and at minimum needs to contain a single GPG key-pair.
 The public key of the key-pair MUST be shared in an unencrypted form within the `.sops.keys` directory.
 The private key of the key-pair MUST be wrapped into the `WC_NAME.gpgkey.enc.yaml` Kubernetes Secret, encrypted with the master GPG key, and placed under the management cluster secrets directory.
 This effectively turns key management into a